Why most tradesmen SEO advice is wrong (and what we measure instead)

 A locksmith with a pristine website and a half-finished GBP loses to a locksmith with a basic website and a fully-optimised GBP.
 Every time.

-What we measure instead
+The Five Metrics — what we measure instead

 • Map pack appearances by query.
 Not just "rank position" — rank position tied to specific searches, specifically the emergency-intent and "near me" ones.
 A plain rank tracker doesn't capture this; you have to track at the query-plus-location level.